SageNADev/Sage300-SDK/src/readme.txt

 -         Rebuilding MergeISVProject, Templates and Wizards
 -------------------------------------------------------------------------

-The batch file 'NoWebSync_RebuildAndDeployAll.bat' is used to do the following:
+The batch file 'NoWebSync_RebuildMergeISVProjectAndWizards.bat' is used to do the following:

 1. Rebuild the utility MergeISVProject.exe and copy it to the following locations: